Fiddleheads' Award-Winning "Green" Eco Policy and Practices

 Always the goal is to elevate beyond recycling: Reuse!

 Home and studio furnishings are often repurposed items other people were going to throw away.
 I've become quite skilled at reupholstering damaged furniture, rewiring old lamps, and removing rust from and restoring countless other items for reuse and donation to those in need.

 On a business and personal level I support various circular economy initiatives that keep items and resources in use.
-I help salvaged materials discarded by one party being put into use by another, in the classic "one man's trash is another man's treasure" paradigm.
+I help salvaged materials discarded by one party being put into use by another, in the classic "one person's trash is another person's treasure" paradigm.
 I have also arranged community recycling and selling events.